metasfresh/metasfresh-documentation/Testcase_FRESH-272.md

 	* start & end date covered by the period of the new flatrate term
 	* Gebinde Vertrag: Y
 	* Details anzeigen checked
-		* => report shows the new HU with the inout you created earlier, with Saldo at start date and the other inout lines with date and inout no. (if they exist), and the HU of the old flatrate term
+		* => report shows the new HU with the inout you created earlier, with Saldo at start & end date and the other inout lines with date and inout no. (if they exist), and the HU of the old flatrate term

 1. Go back to your inout you created before, reactivate it